By Turner Burton, President

 In our industry, there’s no such thing as a sure thing.
-Politics, market rates, labor shortages, weather — there’s a lot of uncertainty that can impact a project’s schedule, budget, and overall success.
-We believe the best way to combat the factors you can’t control, is by managing all the details of a project you can control and planning for the unexpected.
-That’s why we focus so intently on our preconstruction efforts — a successful preconstruction effort adds value to a project by providing cost certainty, high yet appropriate quality, and a more predictable schedule.
+Politics, market rates, labor shortages, weather, or even a pandemic, like we are facing today— all factors that can impact a project’s schedule, budget, and overall success.
+We believe the best way to combat the factors you can’t control, is by managing all the details of a project you can control and by planning for the unexpected.
+That’s why we focus so intently on our preconstruction processes — a successful preconstruction effort adds value to a project by providing cost certainty, high yet appropriate quality, and a more predictable schedule.

-Over the last 79 years, we’ve continuously developed and adapted our preconstruction process and our methods have been thoroughly tested in the field.
-Based on our experience, there are five key steps you have to take during preconstruction to deliver cost certainty and a more reliable project timeline.
-Our president, Turner Burton, laid them out here, but the five steps to preconstruction excellence are:
+Over the last 80 years, we’ve continuously developed and adapted our preconstruction process and our methods have been thoroughly tested in the field.
+Based on our experience, there are five key steps you have to take during preconstruction to deliver cost certainty and a more reliable project timeline:

 - Build a team based on trust and capability.